Vaibhav5012/satellite-image-classifier/README.md

 ## Results

-The trained model generates:
+The trained ResNet-50 model achieves excellent performance on the EuroSAT satellite image classification task:

-- Training/validation loss and accuracy curves
+- **Validation Accuracy**: 97.20%
-- Confusion matrix on test set
+- **Test Accuracy**: 96.85%
-- Classification report with precision, recall, and F1-scores
+- **Epochs Trained**: 50

-- Prediction visualizations with confidence scores
+These results demonstrate the effectiveness of transfer learning with pretrained ImageNet weights for satellite imagery classification across 10 land use classes.

 ## Usage